akuklev/LiterateKotlin/README.md

 Here,  generics resolution implicitly put both `T` and `(∘)` into the scope.
 ```

 Support for higher-kinded type classes and proper inheritance for them can be directly imported from Arend.

+## Dependent types
 Eventually, one should be carefully introducing full-blown dependent types, following the defensive approach to dependent types pioneered in Haskell.

 Amusingly, adding dependent types to Kotlin immediately allows embedding SQL-type queries almost verbatim:
 ```Kotlin